McBenny/test-react-boilerplate/features.md

 - [X] If there are no events, don't show the game log
 - [X] display the number of players and officials in Players pop-up and Line-up
 - [X] Differentiate backgrounds between goals and fouls
+- [X] Allow for removal of a player

 ##REFACTORING
 - [ ] Replace A and B strings by constants